LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/Overview.md

 Maven will:

-- assess the intent, context, and predict what might happen next
+- assess the intent and context

 - suggest optimized next conversational action; including asking clarifying questions, suggesting knowledge base answers, engaging virtual assistants, routing to a particular agent, and more